AbacatePay/abacatepay-nodejs-sdk/README.md

 ```

 ## Payment Methods
 Currently supported payment methods:
-- PIX (Instant Brazilian payment system)
+- PIX (Brazilian instant payment system)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT License.